winglang/wing/docs/contributing/999-rfcs/2024-02-27-api-middleware.md

 handler = loggingMiddleware(handler);
 ```

 - There is no way to apply middleware to all routes of `cloud.Api` automatically.
-The user needs to write out code the calls the middleware `middleware(...)` for each route.
+The user needs to write out code that calls the middleware `middleware(...)` for each route.
 - Middleware cannot be provided by Wing libraries because middleware implemented as static methods do not work as expected.
   - The example below errors during preflight compilation ("Cannot read properties of undefined"):